Welcome to Vine St. School!

 Contact Scott Beall for booking, fees, further questions, and/or a consultation regarding your specific needs.

 Private tutoring and mentoring for students in grades 5-12.
-This service can focus on traditional skills and knowledge in the content focus areas listed below or clients can choose to pursue one of the mini-course offerings taught privately.
+This service provides support in basic skills and knowledge in the content focus areas listed below or can serve as enrichment and extension to provide greater challenge and inspiration.
+Clients can also choose to pursue one of the mini-course offerings taught privately.

 Professional development workshops for teachers in content, pedagogy, curriculum design innovation, and specific training to implement any of the curricula or mini courses (above) listed in this site.
 See the following for a description of a full or half day teacher workshop on sustainability and youth empowerment:

 DoRight Leadership Corps: Extending School Learning Beyond the Classroom.